technomancy/leiningen/doc/PLUGINS.md

 `leiningen.myplugin` namespace.
 You'll notice the `project.clj` file has `:eval-in-leiningen true`, which causes all tasks to operate inside the leiningen process rather than starting a subprocess to isolate the project's code.
-Plugins should not declare a dependency on Clojure itself; in fact
+Plugins need not declare a dependency on Clojure itself; in fact
 [all of Leiningen's own dependencies](https://github.com/technomancy/leiningen/blob/master/project.clj) will be available.
-However, it doesn't hurt to be specific since Leiningen's dependencies may change in future versions.
+However, it doesn't hurt to be specific since Leiningen's other dependencies may change in future versions.

 See the `lein-pprint` directory
 [in the Leiningen source](https://github.com/technomancy/leiningen/tree/master/lein-pprint)